 The community gave Project OKURASE the right to run pipes through the community and they got together to dig trenches and lay pipe for the water to flow through.
 Water was pumped to a tank and treated to make it clean and safe.
 Six taps were set up at the Marketplace for people to collect water.
-Then the Amanda Legacy Safe Water System began flowing safe water.
+Then the Amanda's Safe Water system began flowing safe water

 A small fee is collected to pay someone to monitor the taps and to keep the pump and well maintained.
 Funds earned from water sales have been used to build a bath house near the Marketplace.
-A Supervisory Team has been established to care for the Amanda Legacy Safe Water System.
+A Supervisory Team has been established to care for Amanda's Safe Water.
 Any funds collected that are not used to maintain the system are being held for the next phase of the program.

-As part of the Safe Water System Program, we have conducted WASH (water and sanitation hygiene) training with children in all 4 schools in the area.
-We trained the people involved in maintaining Amanda Legacy Safe Water System in WASH training and they carried it out in each of the sub-communities.
+As part of Amanda's Safe Water Program, we have conducted WASH (water and sanitation hygiene) training with children in all 4 schools in the area.
+We trained the people involved in maintaining Amanda's Safe Water in WASH training and they carried it out in each of the sub-communities.
 We provided a water container for each household so that drinking water could be in a container with a lid to keep out contaminants.

-Amanda Legacy Safe Water System has allowed Okurase to decrease water borne illnesses, increase the amount of time children have available to go to school, increase the amount of time family members have to work and several jobs have been created in Okurase.
+Amanda's Safe Water has allowed Okurase to decrease water borne illnesses, increase the amount of time children have available to go to school, increase the amount of time family members have to work and several jobs have been created in Okurase.
 In addition, the surrounding towns appreciate what has happened in Okurase.

-Project OKURASE will continue to participate on the Supervisory Team for the Amanda Legacy Safe Water System to help ensure the system is maintained properly and the water is treated and safe.
-The next phase of the Safe Water System Program will extend the water from the central marketplace out to the sub-communities.
+Project OKURASE will continue to participate on the Supervisory Team for Amanda's Legacy Safe Water to help ensure the system is maintained properly and the water is treated and safe.
+The next phase of Amanda's Safe Water Program will extend the water from the central marketplace out to the sub-communities.

 Extending the water out to the sub-communities will reduce the time and effort involved in getting water.
 The village residents will no longer have to carry the water for long distances.
 Reducing the distance to a water tap will reduce the burden on the body to carry heavy loads and will improved the health of the village residents.
 We see many patients each year that have back problems and waist pains from carrying water.